Facebook Pixel

 It looks like you missed filling in questions from the last consultation.Click Here to submit your response.

-Buy Synphase online now.
+Buying Synphase online

 The Synphase pill is a type of hormonal contraceptive commonly known as the 'pill' or the combined oral contraceptive pill.
 Synphase tablets contain two active ingredients, ethinyl estradiol, and norethisterone.
 These are synthetic versions of the natural female sex hormones estrogen and progesterone.
 Ethinyl estradiol is a synthetic version of estrogen, and norethisterone is a synthetic form of progesterone.